FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/css_snapshot_v1.md

   characters (including "\<|>/?) are not allowed.
   Changing this parameter will create a new resource.

-* `description` - (Optional) Specifies the description of a snapshot.
+* `description` - (Optional, String, ForceNew) Specifies the description of a snapshot.
 The value contains 0 to 256 characters, and angle brackets (<) and (>) are not allowed.
 Changing this parameter will create a new resource.

-## Attributes Reference
+## Attribute Reference

 In addition to the arguments listed above, the following computed attributes are exported: